eformsignen/eformsignen.github.io/help/chapter2.rst

 -  **Template manager**

    Template managers have the permission to access the **Manage template** menu.
-Template managers can create new templates by using Form Builder or Web Form Designer, and can also edit, deploy, and delete templates.
+Template managers can create new templates by using Form Builder (MS Office add-in) or Web Form Designer, and can also edit, deploy, and delete templates.

 -  **Document manager**